angelmtzr/angelmtzr/README.md

 I'm a Computer Science student interested in software development, process optimization and business.
 I like to work in teams, learn from others, and help others, because I am certain that all of this will help me become not only a better person but also a better professional.
 In practice, I specially like builidng projects oriented to practical applications and/or business purposes.
 Learning new things fascinates me: I believe it's a powerful way of discovering new tools to solve daily problems.

-- 👨‍💻 I'm currently working on [Chat Rooms App](https://github.com/angelmtzr/chat-rooms-app)
+- 👨‍💻 I'm currently in ASP.NET apps Windows Server migrations.
 - 🐍 My favorite programming language is Python.
 - 💬 I speak Spanish, English, and a little bit of French.
 - 🎻 Fun fact: I have played the violin since I was 7.